Schools are like businesses, but not in the way most think.

 Schools are like factories.
 They take raw materials (kids and textbooks) and, through years of education, forge a valuable product: young adults prepared for college, life, and work.
 In this analogy, teachers work the assembly line, supervised by the principal.

-Most educators bristle at this analogy.
+This analogy has some problems.
 Are teachers really like factory workers?
 Are students really products?
 (If they are defective, asks Stanford education professor and author Larry Cuban, can we send them back?)

 Here’s a more useful analogy:

 This analogy seems closer to the mark.
-After all, schools function only if it is the studentswho do the work.
+After all, schools function only if it is the students who do the work.
 Teachers cannot do it for them.
 Like any managers of inexperienced workers, teachers’ truest aim is to bring out the best in their charges.
 They organize, assign, challenge, cajole, and motivate.
 Through success and failure, teachers develop their students’ capacity to take on bigger challenges with better results and increasing independence.

 Thinking of teachers as managers also helps to shed light on the complex responsibilities of the school principal.
 Imagine running a knowledge-sector organization with hundreds of young, inexperienced, and sometimes unruly employees.
 Now imagine that your budget compels you to organize the business with a very flat structure, with only one group leader for every thirty or so beginners.
 This is the structure of most elementary schools.